Congratulations on having your travertine tile polished, cleaned, or sealed. This article is to assist you in maintaining your floor.

 There are many different types of stone available today.
 When stone is ordered, it is fabricated with a particular type of surface.
 Most home installations have what is called a honed surface.
 A honed surface provides a flat to low sheen gloss, however, different levels of gloss are available.
 This surface is very smooth, but often very porous.
 Honed floors should always be protected with a penetrating sealer because it has open pores.
 Honed stone colors are not as vibrant as a polished stone.

 Dry Cleaning Procedures: As with all floor types, the most important thing to do is clean dust, dirt and pebbles from the floor regularly, meaning once or twice daily.
 This may sound excessive, but it is necessary in order to maintain your floor’s appeal for as long as possible.
 On a honed or polished surface, small particles like dust between one’s shoes and the floor will slowly dull the finish and even become embedded in the stone.

 We recommend running a dust mop across the floor at least daily to remove these contaminates from stone surfaces.
 Use a large 3-foot or longer dust mop that you can purchase from most home improvement stores like Home Depot.
 Dust mop all walk areas daily.
 To improve your dusting results, we offer a product that you spray on the dust mop that attracts dust and dirt without oil-based chemicals.
 Most dust mop sprays are oil-based and can damage your floor’s finish, so avoid using them.

 Wet Cleaning Procedures: The effectiveness of floor cleansers often depend on the level of alkalinity or acidity measured by its pH level.
 It is rated on a scale of 1 to 14.
 Levels of pH ranging from 1 to 6.5 are acidic, 7.5 to 14 is alkali and 7 is neutral.

 The following is a list of some common acids:

-Acid Bowl Cleaners,
+- Acid Bowl Cleaners,

-Most fruit juices,
+- Most fruit juices,

-Alcoholic beverages, and
+- Alcoholic beverages, and

-Many household cleaners.
+- Many household cleaners.

 Most of today’s stone materials are sensitive to both acidic and alkali cleansers.
 This is the result of most stones being classified as hydroxides that designate them as natural alkali.
 Acids burn most stones by dissolving the bonding agents that keep them together.

 The acids we discussed above, when used on polished stone, will etch the surface requiring re-polish or complete tile removal.
 On the other side of the pH scale, alkaline may deteriorate stone over time.
-Stone cleaning products should therefore be rated with a level 7 pH or neutral.
+Stone cleaning products should therefore be rated with a level 7.0 pH or neutral.

-We have studied the various products on the market and have determined the products manufactured by Stone Tech, fit the criteria that stone needs.
+We have studied the various products on the market and have determined the products manufactured by Stone Tech, (Dupont owned), fit the criteria that stone needs.
 Stone Tech products can be purchased from Monterey Tile located at 225 W Baseline Road, Gilbert, AZ.
 It is just east of Country Club on Baseline.
 Tell them you are a customer of All Stone, Tile and Wood Restoration to receive a discount.
 Stone Tech also manufactures sealers for every application possible.
 Ask for us details.
 Other tile stores also sell these products.